TrackMe Tags enrichment

 Tags enrichments in TrackMe can be defined by:

-• Manual Tags: In Addition, you can manually add tags to the entities from the user interface.
+• Manual Tags: In addition, you can manually add tags to the entities from the user interface.

 Accessing, defining and managing tags policies